|

 30

-In order to invent the airplane you must have at least a thousand years' experience dreaming of angels.
+In order to invent the airplane you must have

 -- Arnold Rockman